namannc13/data_structures_and_algorithms/Topicwise/Graph/graph.md

 ### **Important Points to remember:**

-- It Used for finding Shortest Paths
+- **Keywords:** Shortest path, Path with Minimum/Maximum steps/weight/efforts etc.

-- It Used for printing Shortest Paths
+- It is Used for finding and printing Shortest Paths.

+- When the Source and Destination is given

-- Any graph with negative weights cannot implement Djikstra's Algorithm
+- Any graph with negative weights cannot implement Djikstra's Algorithm.

+### **V.Imp Point**

+- Keep in mind the **Sorting Criteria for Priority Queue**:
+  1. Use the **Main Constraint** as the priority:
+     - Example: For "Cheapest Flights Within K Stops," prioritize **steps** over **cost** since the solution must satisfy the "at most K steps" condition.
+  2. If the data is already sorted (e.g., steps), a normal queue may suffice, and a priority queue isn't needed.